ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 If the library is to be used on IE11 we recommend using the [`dist` output target](/docs/distribution) instead since it will only load the required polyfills on-demand.
 The `dist-custom-elements-bundle` is only recommended for modern browsers that already support Custom Elements, Shadow DOM, and CSS Variables (basically not IE11 or Edge 12-18).
 If this build is going to be used within legacy browsers then the project consuming these components will have to provide its own polyfills, and correctly downlevel the output to ES5.

-Good news is that these are already widely supported for modern web develoment:
+Good news is that these are already widely supported for modern web development:

 - [Custom Elements Support](https://caniuse.com/#feat=custom-elementsv1)
 - [Shadow DOM Support](https://caniuse.com/#feat=shadowdomv1)